-Christmas trees, jingling bells, mistletoe, candles and festive lights!
+Christmas trees, jingle bells, mistletoe, candles and festive lights!
 The bright, beautiful, cheerful holiday season is here again.
 It’s dressing up, feasting and gift-giving time.
 Make sure you include your pets in your celebrations but do ensure you take the proper steps to keep them safe.
 Steer them away from toxic treats and dangerous decorations.
 Keep these tips in mind:

-Your Christmas tree looks beautiful with all the decorations and lights draped over it but these endanger your pet’s safety.
+Your Christmas tree looks beautiful with all the decorations and lights draped over it, but these endanger your pet’s safety.
 One tug at a decorated branch and the entire tree can come crashing down on them.
 Keep your Christmas tree in a safe corner.
 Secure it so it doesn’t tip and fall over.
 If you have a live tree, make sure your pooch stays away from the stagnant tree water as it may contain fertilizer.
 They are both toxic and a health hazard for your furry one.

 Mistletoe and Festive Plants